straw-hat-team/beam-monorepo/mascots/assets/joe/README.md

 # Joe Mascot

 Make it yours.
-Will encourage you to alter it, improve the it, and spread the love for BEAM.
+Will encourage you to alter it, improve it, and spread the love for BEAM.

 ## Credit